-Students who wish to become certified in early childhood education must have an academic major in an area outside of the School of Education.
-Students will receive a double baccalaureate, a B.S. degree in a Early Childhood Education and a second B.S. or B.A. degree in a major outside of the School of Education.
+Students who wish to become certified in early childhood education must have an additional academic major in an area outside of the School of Education with study in the areas of child and human development and family and community studies, or related areas.

 Overall GPA of 2.7 is required.

 MAT 106 – Mathematics for Elementary Education II

 Tier 2 – Social Structure, Conflict, and Consensus: